PhilippeMonteil/Exploring.WPF/Doc/Essentials/WPF.Essentials.Binding.md

 - if the Binding.ValidationRules has an ExceptionValidationRule and an exception is thrown during the setter call:
     - if there is a Binding.UpdateSourceExceptionFilter call it
-    - else create a ValidationError with the exception and add it to Target[Validation.Errors].
+    - else create a ValidationError with the exception and add it to BoundElement[Validation.Errors].

-- les propriétés .ValidatesOnDataErrors , .ValidatesOnExceptions , .ValidatesOnNotifyDataErrors déclenchent
+- les propriétés Binding.ValidatesOnDataErrors , .ValidatesOnExceptions , .ValidatesOnNotifyDataErrors déclenchent
   l'inclusion ou non d'instances dans Binding.ValidationRules :

     - public bool ValidatesOnDataErrors { get; set; } // Gets or sets a value that indicates whether to include the DataErrorValidationRule.